cgpan/hudm6122_homeworks/README.md

 This repo is to record and sync my progress in HUDM6122.
 HUDM 6122 Multivariate Analysis is taught by Prof.Motta, Giovanni in spirng semester 2023 at Teachers College, Columbia University.

 Welcome to review and give feedbacks.
-All the information is for reference only, please don't copy and paste directly.
+All the information is for reference only, please follow the university's **Honor Code** and don't copy and paste directly.

 ## Homework_01 solutions
 The datasets can be found in the `textbook.R` file.